 Take in a Show

-Venue Cymru is the focalpoint for local, regional, national and international shows of award winning repute and it’s right on our doorstep.
-The Autumn programme offers plenty of choice from a Miss Marple whodunit and the Welsh National Opera to concerts by Texas and Elaine Page and the Russian State Ballet performing Swan Lake.
+Venue Cymru is the focal point for local, regional, national and international shows of award winning repute and it’s right on our doorstep.
+The autumn programme offers plenty of choice, from an electrifying 80’s symphonic show and an Alfie Boe concert to Dawn French on her latest comedy tour.

 Whether you’re a budding artist or not, there’s a host of attractions where you can appreciate fine art.
-The Quiet Landscape is an exhibition at Mostyn Gallery, the contemporary art gallery in Llandudno until 1 October.
-The exhibition is of Argyll based printmaker Sarah Ross-Thompson which combines the vibrant colours of oil-based etching inks with the highly textural nature of collage printing blocks.
+Dissolutions is an exhibition by the French artist Diane Dal-pra at Mostyn Gallery, the contemporary art gallery in Llandudno, running until 7th October.
+The exhibition presents the first solo UK institutional exhibition by this artist, an ascending star of contemporary painting.

 Open Doors is Wales’ largest annual celebration of architecture and heritage with several buildings opening their doors for free until the end of September.